Overlooked: Talk Talk

 After another minor, non-album hit single, “My Foolish Friend,” the band released their second LP.
 They were now a trio as Brenner had left.
 Keyboards were handled by studio collaborator, Tim Friese-Greene, but he never officially joined the band (but remained a critical contributor throughout the rest of their history).
 While still full of electro-pop sounds, the album was more sophisticated and the quality was solid throughout – there wasn’t a bad song on the album.
 It is best known for the title track, “It’s My Life,” which became a minor international hit, though the album and singles only did moderately well in their native UK.
 It was while promoting this album that I saw them opening for the Psychedelic Furs at Kingswood, and thus made them the first band I ever saw live.
 I thought they were great and remember it to this day.
 I remember Paul Webb running across the stage and leaping off the drum riser as he strummed his acoustic guitar.
 I was wide-eyed and thought it was wonderful to hear “It’s My Life” which I knew from the radio.

 They followed this with their third and greatest album, The Colour of Spring, in 1986.
-I still listen to this album often and is a favourite go-to my I want to play some vinyl.
+I still listen to this album often and it is a favourite go-to when I want to play some vinyl.
 On It’s My Life the musical style of the band had evolved, introducing more instrumentation to balance with the electronics.
 On Colour of Spring the synth sounds were all but gone, replaced with more traditional piano, organ and the odd effects, and the result was fuller, richer, more nuanced songs that moved through powerful chords and engaging, moody elements both up-tempo and slowed down to whispering, quiet moments.
 There were so many amazing, epic songs on this album, it astounds me it wasn’t a huge hit, but in the end I think it simply was the wrong sound at the wrong time.
 As new wave was giving over to hair rock, hip hop, and R&B, the art-rock of Talk Talk couldn’t rise above.
 “Life’s What You Make It” was a top 20 hit in the UK and cracked the top 100 in the US, and the album reached #8 in the UK and #58 in the US (not as good as the #42 spot It’s My Life achieved thanks to its hit single), but at their most sublime and artistically brilliant, Talk Talk wouldn’t be widely embraced.
 A fond memory I have of this album was listening to it with my friend, Phil, at his family’s cottage in the early ‘90s and losing ourselves in it amongst an intoxicated haze.

 The fourth and fifth albums were moody, musically varied, generally down tempo, and sparse recordings.
 Written mostly by Hollis and Friese-Greene, they were studio-driven and experimental, and as a result not radio friendly or even set-up for live performances.
 Paul Webb left the band between the albums, leaving the last project as just a Hollis, Harris, and Friese-Greene effort.
 Though critically acclaimed, and riding on their past success the fourth album, Spirit of Eden, charted reasonably in the UK, but otherwise the band lost their audience and the chance for growing on their past success.
 All of this was despite the issuance of a very successful greatest hits album in 1990, Natural History (#3 in the UK), and the re-release of “It’s My Life” that gave them their most successful single at #13 in the UK.
 In 1992 Hollis disbanded Talk Talk to focus on his family and they’ve never come back together.